theodoremoreland/NodeJsQuiz/README.md

   - [Desktop](#desktop)
   - [Mobile](#mobile)

-## How to run
+## How to run locally

+**The steps below assume you have git Node.js and/or Docker installed on your machine.**

 ### Via webpage

 1. Visit the webpage.
 2. Press the Start button or enter the `start` command.
 3. Answer all questions or press the Stop button to end the quiz.
-4. Repeat step 2. to restart.
+4. Repeat step `2.` to restart.

 ### Via command line

-The steps below assumes you have git and Node.js installed on your machine.

 1. Clone this repository.
 2. Install necessary dependencies via executing npm install command in `/server` folder of this project on your machine.